-This is a condition where the heart struggles to pump enough blood.
-The diagnosis can be overwhelming, but it is possible to live with heart failure.
+Heart failure is a condition where the heart struggles to pump enough blood.
+The diagnosis can be overwhelming, but it is possible to live with this condition.

 A heart transplant is an operation to replace a damaged heart with a healthy donor heart.
 Learn about waiting lists and life after a transplant.

 Pulmonary hypertension is a condition caused by changes to the arteries in your lungs that can damage your heart.
 Read more here about the causes, symptoms and treatment of pulmonary hypertension.

 Thyroid problems can lead to many complications – like heart failure, nerve damage or infertility.
 Learn about the consequences of not treating these problems.

 A pleural effusion is an abnormal build-up of fluid in the space around the lungs.
 It can be caused by many things, from pneumonia to kidney failure.

 Aortic stenosis occurs when the aortic valve, a one-way door leading out of the heart, narrows — making it hard for the heart to pump blood through.

 The heart pumps blood around the body to supply tissues with nutrition and oxygen.
 Find out about how it works and a number of health problems related to the heart.